scenerystack/community/docs/reference/api/chipper/LocalizedStringProperty.md

 # LocalizedStringProperty

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/chipper/blob/main/js/browser/LocalizedStringProperty.ts](https://github.com/phetsims/chipper/blob/main/js/browser/LocalizedStringProperty.ts) for the most up-to-date information.

 ## Overview

 The main Property for a translated string (subtyped so we can get the stringKey, or other things in the future).